rapid7/propsd/docs/getting-started/configuration.md

 }
 ~~~

-If the `properties:speed` key was configured as"slow", the `metrics/slow.json`
+If the `properties:speed` key was configured as "slow", the `metrics/slow.json`
 document would be read instead.

 Interpolated properties in templated documents are enclosed in double curly